hktxt/YOLOv3/README.md

 ## Notice

 Please note, this is a research project!
 It should not be used as a definitive guide on object detection.
+So many functions are not implemented which are vital in engineering.
 The demo should be considered for research and entertainment value only.